angrybacon/doomsday-wiki/markdown/appendices/primer.md

 resources before casting the Draw4 as possible to give myself the best chance of recovery should I whiff.
-For example, if I have 2 Underground Seas on board and my hand is 3 Dark Rituals and a Draw4, I'm going to start that combo attempt with Ritual->Draw4.
+For example, if I have 2 Underground Seas on board and my hand is 3 Dark Rituals and a Draw4, I'm going to start that combo attempt with Ritual -> Draw4.
 No need to spend those other rituals just yet if I can still cast them later.
 Now consider if I had a Sea and a Badlands on board, and the same hand.
 Here I'd probably play 2 Rituals off the Sea and then the Draw 4.
 This leaves me with a red mana for Wish and mana floating after the Draw4 to cast the last Ritual.
 An exception to this rule would be if I had an LED I needed to crack to make red mana, in which case I might go all in and blow the